jnsLs/gnn-lrp-cg/demo/README.md

 ## Running instructions

 This demo shows how to run the interpretation of a single methane frame with the so3net model shown in the manuscript.
-The methane frame is present as a pickle file (containing a dictionnary in the format readable by SchNetPack) in `demo/interpretation/frames/frame_0.pkl`.
+The methane frame is present as a pickle file (containing a dictionary in the format readable by SchNetPack) in `demo/interpretation/frames/frame_0.pkl`.

 The scripts to run the different steps of the interpretation are provided in `demo/scripts` and are numbered in the order in which they should be run.